vegaprotocol/documentation/docs/tools/vega-wallet/index.md

 The browser extension lets you connect to a Vega Wallet right in your browser, rather than having to install a separate app.
 It allows you to:
 * Create a new wallet and public keys
 * Import an existing wallet and its keys
-* Connect to Vega dApps, such as Console and the governance dApp
 * Approve or reject transactions

 ## CLI app